frame-lang/frame-docs/index.rst

 One very common requirement for business use cases is to support **workflows**.
 Workflows are stateful sequences of activity in a system.
-Workflows are also not typically memory resident and instead need to be persisted into some durable data repository.
+Workflows are also not typically memory resident and instead need to be persisted on some durable medium or data repository.

-Using operations, Frame enables save and load operations on systems which enable workflow systems to easily be persisted and restored from disk.
+Using operations, Frame supports save and load operations for systems, enabling Frame workflows to easily be persisted and restored from disk.

 Long Running Services
 ===========

-Lastly, Frame's runtime kernel embedded in each Frame system provides mechanisms to run Frame systems as long running services.
+Lastly, the Frame runtime kernel embedded in each Frame system provides mechanisms to run as long running services.
 This differs from other approaches to implementing automata which are typically modeled as event driven and return control to the caller after each call to the system.
-While Frame is typically used in an event driven manner, both modes of operation are possible in Frame.
+While Frame systems are typically event driven, Frame easily supports both modes of operation.